 Wave Rock is a absolutely worth the stop, and is just near Hyden and the start of the track.

-Camping along this track is spectacular - the journey itself is worth it simply to spend some nights beneath these trees far from everywhere.
+Camping along this track is spectacular.
+Surrounded by woodlands, it's a place of sunsets and campfires - and the journey is worth it simply to spend some nights relaxing far from everywhere.

 Whilst the Holland Track is known to turn to mud after heavy rain, we were lucky that after recent rains it had mostly dried out prior to our trip.
-Left behind are a number of mud filled holes, but almost all of these have an easy side track.
+Left behind are a number of mud filled holes - slippery but passable.

-Outside winter and wet periods this long, twisty single track is a relatively easy and most enjoyable drive.
+Outside winter and wet periods this long, twisty single track is a relatively easy, but great fun drive.

-Mount Holland is a short, steep climb - it allows you to rise above the surrounds and soak up the terrain.
+Mount Holland is a short, steep climb.
+After travelling within the woodlands it's a great place to rise above the surrounds and get your bearings.

-With winding single track, stunning bush and spectacular camping it's easy to see why the Holland Track rates so high in popularity, and why it's Track 55 in Hema's 4WD ADVENTURES Top 100.
+With winding single track, stunning bush and spectacular camping it's easy to see why the Holland Track is so popular, and why it makes the list in HEMA's 4WD Adventures Top 100.